 1. Introduction

 Social media is now an essential part of our society.
 Facebook, the world’s most popular social media platform, currently has 2.7 billion monthly active users worldwide (Statistica, 2020).
-Social media provides individuals a cost-effective tool for the acquirement, building, and maintenance of social connections (Bargh & McKenna, 2004; Ellison et al., 2007; Haythornthwaite, 2005).
+Social media provide a platform for individuals to satisfy their innate drive for acquiring, building, and maintaining social connections (Bargh & McKenna, 2004; Ellison et al., 2007; Haythornthwaite, 2005).
 More broadly, social media can enhance individuals’ social networks (Kalpidou et al., 2011), promote stronger social ties (Kim et al., 2016), help organize group activities (Kirschner & Karpinski, 2010), mitigate loneliness (Teppers et al., 2014), and offset geo-temporal differences (Chai & Kim, 2012).
-On the other hand, evidence also suggested that social media use can lead to negative affect (Faelens et al., 2021), loneliness (Hunt et al., 2018), and diminished wellbeing (Verduyn et al., 2017).
+On the other hand, evidence also suggests that social media use can lead to negative affect (Faelens et al., 2021), loneliness (Hunt et al., 2018), depression, and diminished wellbeing (Verduyn et al., 2017).
 As researchers try to reconcile this conflicting evidence that social media could both benefit and harm individual’s wellbeing, there’s increasing research effort into trying to characterize different types of social media use, as well as the psychological and neural processes that might be involved in these processes.

 1.1 Social exclusion

 A growing line of research has investigated the role of social media in individuals’ responses to social exclusion (Chiou et al., 2015; Knausenberger et al., 2015; Maner et al., 2007).
-Aa common occurrence both offline and online (Lutz & Schneider, 2020; Sommer et al., 2020; Vorderer & Schneider, 2017), social exclusion functions as a salient social signal (Leary, 1990) and constitutes a highly distressing experience that can lead to negative emotions and mental health problems, such as depression and anxiety (Nolan et al., 2003; Prinstein & Aikins, 2004; Rigby, 2003).
+A common occurrence in both offline and online interactions (Lutz & Schneider, 2020; Sommer et al., 2020; Vorderer & Schneider, 2017), social exclusion functions as a salient social signal (Leary, 1990) and constitutes a highly distressing experience that can lead to negative emotions and mental health problems, such as depression and anxiety (Nolan et al., 2003; Prinstein & Aikins, 2004; Rigby, 2003).
 At the psychological level, social exclusion can cause negative emotions such as loneliness, jealousy, depression, and anxiety (Roy F. Baumeister & Tice, 1990; Leary, 1990; Stillman et al., 2009), and threaten one’s fundamental psychological needs such as self-esteem, need for belonging, control, and sense of meaningful existence (Williams & Nida, 2011).
-At the neural level, social exclusion was found to elicit neural activity in regions associated with emotional regulation (e.g. orbitofrontal cortex) and mentalizing (i.e. thinking of others’ mental states) (Vijayakumar et al. 2017; Cacioppo et al. 2013).
+At the neural level, social exclusion has been found to elicit neural activity in regions associated with emotion regulation (e.g., orbitofrontal cortex) and mentalizing (i.e., thinking of others’ mental states) (Vijayakumar et al. 2017; Cacioppo et al. 2013).
 After social exclusion, individuals tend to seek social contact (Maner et al., 2007; Xu et al., 2017), and are more motivated to perform in a cognitive task to help establish a connection with others (Jamieson et al., 2010).

-1.1.1 Social media and social exclusion
+1.3 Social media and social exclusion

-Given that social exclusion threatens our fundamental needs for connection and belongingness, and that social media can be an effective tool for establishing contacts, prior work has investigated the role of social media in situations of social exclusion or rejection.
-This line of work provided consistent evidence that social media may alleviate or buffer the negative impact of social exclusion.
+Given that social exclusion threatens our fundamental needs for connection and belongingness, and that social media can be an effective tool for establishing these social connections, prior work has investigated the role of social media in situations of social exclusion or rejection.
+This line of work has provided consistent evidence that social media may alleviate or buffer the negative impact of social exclusion.
 Research in this area has most commonly employed the Cyberball paradigm (Williams & Jarvis, 2006), where participants are excluded from a virtual ball tossing game by two other players.
 Participants are often led to believe that the two other players are two individuals from other sites, when in fact they are computers with pre-programmed actions.